gurry/ProcPlay/README.md

 An x86 processor simulator you can play with.

-"Play with" has got all the emphasis.
+"Play with" is the operative phrase.